acryps/vlquery/README.md

 INNER JOIN person AS b ON b.id = a.author_id
 ```

-`include` calls are required to improve the performance.
+`includeTree` calls are required to improve the performance.
 Let's demonstrate the power of includes (using a include tree in this example):

 ```